Jill Biden pays surprise visit to Ukraine, meets first lady | Law-Order

 The meeting came about after Jill Biden expressed interest in visiting the region, including the school where she and Zalenska met, and settled on the idea of spending Mother's Day with Ukrainian moms, said Michael LaRosa, the first lady's spokesperson.

-He said the Ukrainian government informed the United States that Zalenska would like to meet, if possible, and that a meeting was finalized in recent days.
-The first ladies also had recently exchanged correspondence, according to U.S. officials who declined to provide further details because they were not authorised to discuss those private communications.
+He said the Ukrainian government informed the US that Zalenska would like to meet, if possible, and that a meeting was finalised in recent days.
+The first ladies also had recently exchanged correspondence, according to US officials who declined to provide further details because they were not authorized to discuss those private communications.

 After meeting privately for about a half hour, the first ladies joined a group of children who live at the school in making tissue-paper bears to give as Mother's Day gifts.